xiaoqunwang-lab/SPACED/README.md

 # SPACED
-SPACED (Spatial Classification of mRNA Expression Data) is a computational method to infer spatial organization of celltypes identified in scRNA-seq data.
+SPACED (Spatial Classification of mRNA Expression Data) analysis is a computational method to infer spatial organization of celltypes identified in scRNA-seq data.
 This method requires the following parameters as input: